wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/mecanum-drive-odometry.rst

 ------------------------
 The robot pose can be reset via the ``resetPosition`` method.
 This method accepts three arguments: the current gyro angle, the current wheel positions, and the new field-relative pose.

-.. important:: If at any time, you decide to reset your gyroscope, the ``resetPose`` method MUST be called with the new gyro angle.
+.. important:: If at any time, you decide to reset your gyroscope or encoders, the ``resetPosition`` method MUST be called with the new gyro angle and wheel positions.

 .. note:: A full example of a mecanum drive robot with odometry is available here: `C++ <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/MecanumBot>`_ / `Java <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/mecanumbot>`_.